On the logical and computational properties of the Vitali covering theorem: Discussion and conclusion

 Secondly, there is another, more subtle, aspect to our results, namely pertaining to the formalisation of mathematics in second-order arithmetic.
 Simpson (and many others) claims that the latter can accommodate large parts of mathematics: \begin{quote} [\dots] focusing on the language of second order arithmetic, the weakest language rich enough to express and develop the bulk of mathematics. (\cite{simpson2}*{Preface}) \end{quote} Let us first discuss a concept for which the previous quote is undeniably correct: continuous functions, which are represented by codes in RM (see \cite{simpson2}*{II.6.1}).
 Now, Kohlenbach has shown in \cite{kohlenbach4}*{\S4} that $\WKL$ suffices to prove that every continuous function on Cantor space has a code.
 Hence, assuming $\WKL$, a theorem in $\L_{\omega}$ about (higher-order) continuous functions (on Cantor space) does not really change if we introduce codes, i.e.\ there is a perfect match between the theorem expressed in $\L_{2}$ and $\L_{\omega}$.
 In other words, \emph{second-order} $\WKL$ (working in $\RCAo$) proves that the the second-order formalisation has the same scope as the original.
 In conclusion, $\L_{2}$ can talk about \emph{certain} continuous functions \emph{via codes}, and $\WKL$ (working in $\RCAo$) guarantees that the approach-via-codes actually is talking about \emph{all} (higher-order) continuous functions.
 In this light, Simpson's quote seems justified and correct.

 Our above results paint a different picture when it comes to measure theory: on one hand, a version of measure theory \emph{can} be expressed and developed in $\L_{2}$ using representations of measurable objects, as sketched in \cite{simpson2}*{X.1}.
 On the other hand, if one wants the guarantee that the development in $\L_{2}$ using representations has the same \emph{scope or generality} as the original theory involving measurable objects, one needs to know that each measurable object has a representation.
 To this end, one of course points to well-known approximation theorems like Lusin's.
-However, the latter implies $\WHBU$ and thus can only be proved in $\Z_{2}^{\Omega}$.
-In conclusion, $\L_{2}$ can talk about \emph{certain} measurable functions \emph{via codes}, but to know that the approach-via-codes actually is talking about \emph{all} measurable functions requires $\WHBU$ and hence $\Z_{2}^{\Omega}$, both of which are not remotely part of second-order arithmetic.
+However, the latter implies $\WHBU$ and is hard to prove in terms of conventional comprehension.
+In conclusion, $\L_{2}$ can talk about \emph{certain} measurable functions \emph{via codes}, but to know that the approach-via-codes actually is talking about \emph{all} measurable functions requires $\WHBU$ and hence $\Z_{2}^{\Omega}$, both of which are not part of second-order arithmetic.

 In conclusion, second-order arithmetic uses codes to talk about \emph{certain} objects of a given (higher-order) class, like continuous or measurable functions.
 However, to know that the $\L_{2}$-development based on codes has the same scope or generality as the original theory, one needs the guarantee that every (higher-order) object has a code.
 Second-order arithmetic can apparently provide this guarantee in the case of continuous functions, \emph{but not in the case of measurable functions}.
 Put another way, \emph{proving} that second-order arithmetic can fully express measure theory, seriously transcends second-order arithmetic.